-I have an interest in the weather, not just today or on the weekend, but also historically.
-I participated in Melbourne University’s Climate History newspaper tagging project which involved tagging newspaper articles at Trove which reported weather events.
+I have an interest in the weather, not just today or the forthcoming weekend, but also historically.
+I participated in Melbourne University’s Climate History newspaper tagging project that involved tagging newspaper articles at Trove about weather events.
 This was an interesting exercise and what did became obvious was the cyclical nature of the weather.
 If it has happened before it will happen again, droughts, floods and storms.

 Taking it further, I also have an interest in how such weather events effected my ancestors.
 That is why the Victorian bushfires of 1901 are of interest.
 The weather was very similar to two days in my lifetime, Ash Wednesday February 16, 1983 and Black Saturday February 7, 2010 and in each case, fires spread across Victoria.
 When I look at the Department of Sustainability Bushfire history of Victoria, I am surprised the fires of 1901 are not mentioned.

 The first reports came through on February 8, 1901 of the destruction.
 The following article from The Argus describes the weather of February 7, 1901.
 The descriptive language used takes the reader to that day.
 The heat was oppressive, the wind was strong and dust storms crossed the state, causing an unnatural darkness.